-As part of the Year 7 and Year 8 curriculum, we ensure that students are given the opportunity to study the history of their local area, in order for them to examine how national and international events have impacted their local society.
+As part of the KS3 curriculum, we ensure that students at Outwood Academy City are given the opportunity to study the history of their local area, in order for them to examine how national and international events have impacted their local society.
+In Year 7 we investigate Sheffield Castle with its deep roots in the middle ages and what it reveals about the city's forgotten medieval heritage.
+We explore its wide-reaching history using online tours of the historical site to introduce a research project for students to investigate further.
+In Year 8, students are able to delve into how the Sheffield Blitz shows how the Second World War was fought on the doorsteps of Sheffield.
+Why was the city attacked?
+How did it affect the lives of the local people?
 Giving students this opportunity allows them to undertake an enquiry that will equip them for the subsequent GCSE level study of the 'historic environment'; but it will also inspire the students with the knowledge that history does not just happen somewhere else - somewhere more important; it also happened in the places where they and their families live and work.
+We also explore historical events using music from the songs that directed escaping slaves to the underground railroad, a method of breaking free from the plantations, to how music influenced changes during the Civil Rights movement in America.
+Students also become involved in one of the most controversial legal cases in American history, taking on the roles of defence and prosecution, which allows them to connect with evidence and use it in the form of a debate.